-Supplementation is not the only answer to a better healthy development of young tennis athletes, it is a piece of the puzzle that will assist alongside long term good healthy eating and drinking habits.
+Supplementation is not the only answer to the better healthy development of young tennis athletes, it is a piece of the puzzle that will assist alongside long term good healthy eating and drinking habits.
 Eating a good healthy balanced diet is and always should be the priority for all young athletes.
 I recommend researching anything before you give it to your child.
 There is loads of information on NuZest out there.

-From what I have found, it is totally safe for young athletes and the fact the Kids Good Stuff is formulated specifically for young ones put my mind at ease!
+From what I have found, it is totally safe for young athletes, and the fact the Kids Good Stuff is formulated specifically for young ones put my mind at ease!
 Please note I am not a nutritionist or claim to be anything like that.
-I am only sharing this information, because its a common question I get asked.
+I am only sharing this information because its a common question I get asked.

 I am always here to listen and answer any questions the best I can, so give me a shout out if needed.